facebookincubator/spectrum/docs/cropping_images.md

 title: Cropping Images
 ---

-To crop an image, define a crop requirement in the options' transformations.
+In order to crop an image, we need to define the crop requirement in the options' transformations.
 A crop requirement can be defined in multiple ways:

 - _Relatively_: Specify relative values which should be evaluated against the image dimensions.
 Each value starts from the top/left axis.
 For example, `top: 0.25, left: 0.25, bottom: 0.75, right: 0.75` crops the centre of an image.
 - _Absolutely_: Specify absolute values measured in pixel of the original image.
 Each value starts from the top/left axis.
 For example, `top: 100, left: 100, bottom: 200, right: 250` crops an image of size `150x100`.